 Solar energy facilities are to have a minimum six (6) metre separation between solar panel banks.
-Modifications to Model Requirements must be in consultation with CFA.

 The separation between solar panel banks must be considered in the Risk Management Plan.

 Long runs of solar panel arrays without breaks due to natural site features or access roads can pose hazards to firefighters, prolong incidents and increase the potential for asset damage.
 CFA recommends that separation wherever possible: